diegoreico/codetestsw/README.md

 - Scalatest
 - Scalactic

 To check the solution you can run the tests bundled with the solutions.
-The packages **ValidationTest** and **Blackbox** runs the provided example using the Rest API and using just Scala Code respectively.
+The packages **ValidationTest** and **Blackbox** runs the provided example using the Rest API and just using Scala code respectively.

 ## Rest API Format